rancher/rancher-docs/docs/integrations-in-rancher/cloud-marketplace/azure-marketplace-payg-integration/installing-rancher-prime.md

 ## Rancher Prime PAYG Billing

 View billing information in the Azure Portal by going to **Home** > **Subscriptions** > **Cost Management - Cost analysis**.

+## Uninstalling Rancher Prime PAYG Offering

+To uninstall the Rancher Prime PAYG offering, migrate any non-Rancher workloads to a different cluster and destroy the Rancher cluster.